neuefische/web-exercises/sessions/react-recap-project/part-5/readme.md

 - By clicking on the save button on a saved album, the albumId is removed from the "savedAlbumIds" state
 - Whenever the "savedAlbumIds" array changes, the album data for all saved albums are fetched from the API by using the new API endpoint.
 - A list of all saved albums is displayed below the featured / results list.
 Reuse the component AlbumList here.
+- The title of the saved list reads "Saved Albums"
 - The searched albums and saved albums need to be independent from each other.

 ## Notes

 - Combining data from an api and locally created attributes like the "saved state" of an album is not easy.
 Please follow the acceptance criteria, they guide you to a working solution.
+- You need to use `JSON.stringify` when fetching the saved albums from the new API endpoint to turn the savedAlbumIds array into a string representation of the array.
 - The fetched data for the saved albums and the data fetched for the search results must not override each other.
 Find a way to separate both lists in a meaningful way.
 - The savedAlbumIds array is the only data you need to find out if a certain album is saved or not.
+- Your albumList needs a way to know if any album that is displayed inside it is currently saved or not.
+How can you provide this information to the component?
 - This part is not substantially more challenging than the previous ones.
-Good luck and don't give up!
+Good luck and don't give up! 🚀